 - Gross-Rosen Museum in Rogoźnica: Archive in Wałbrzych

 Initially, at the point of its establishment in 1940, the camp in Gross-Rosen was a branch of KL Sachsenhausen, founded to exploit local deposits of granite.
 From 1 May 1941 Arbeitslager Gross-Rosen was an autonomous concentration camp with its own network of 77 dependant sub-camps across Lower Silesia.
 This was one of the harshest of the labour camps, where prisoners were employed on particularly hard tasks, among them the construction of an underground complex intended as the headquarters of the supreme command of the Third Reich in the Owl Mountains.
-Some 125,000 prisoners passed through the camp and its sub-camps, and the number of lives they claimed was probably in the region of 40,000, among whom the largest single group was Jews from various different countries.
-The museum that is the custodian of the former site of the camp and the quarries it is now a local-authority funded institution.
-The Gross-Rosen Museum in Rogoźnica came into existence in 1947.The main task of this institution is a gathering historical documents connected with the KL Gross-Rosen, scientific research, popularization of the historical knowledge about World War II, and protection of the camp's relics and their presentation.
+Some 125,000 prisoners passed through the camp and its sub-camps, and the number of lives they claimed was probably about 40,000, among whom the largest single group was Jews from various different countries.
+The museum is the custodian of the former site of the camp and the quarries.
+It is now a local-authority funded institution.
+The Gross-Rosen Museum in Rogoźnica came into existence in 1947.The main task of this institution is gathering historical documents connected with the KL Gross-Rosen, scientific research, popularization of the historical knowledge about World War II, and protection of the camp's relics and their presentation.
 The Museum is composed of three departments: Holdings' Protection, Scientific Research, and Education.
 The important part of the Museum is an archive.

 Archival and Other Holdings

 The archive of the Gross-Rosen Museum possesses the following kinds of documents: